 I was once told that a “good” female character, needed to fall into one of these three.
 Let’s sidestep the awfulness of that “advice” and discuss these:

 Naive, young, innocent, pure.
-These are the words people associate with this word.
+These are the words people associate with the word Virgin.
 They are also limiting.

 Let me give you an example, a young girl lives with her father who is a drug addict.